 May 20, 2013 by Terumi

-Sitting at the bus stop near our house I got a text from my neighbor that went something like: “omg my hubby just saw you at the bus stop-we could have totally given you a ride!!”
+Sitting at the bus stop near our house I got a text from my neighbor that went something like: “omg my hubby just saw you at the bus stop-we could have totally given you a ride to the airport!!”

 And as much as that was so totally sweet and we probably looked ridiculous sitting there with a pile of suitcases, this stop was totally part of the day’s plan.
 We’ve had rides to the airport, we’ve taken town cars, parked our own car and we even had a Shuttle Express ride that took us on a way too long scenic adventure through the city.